syncfusion-content/flutter-docs/Flutter/linear-gauge/axis.md

 ## Default axis

-By default axis will have the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) scale value as 0 and the [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) scale value as 100.
+By default axis will have the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) axis value as 0 and the [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) axis value as 100.
 Without any changes the default axis of the Linear Gauge will be displayed as below.

 {% highlight dart %}